Beyond Data Samples: Aligning Differential Networks Estimation with Scientific Knowledge: METHOD:

-The basic formulation of estimating differential GGMs includes two given sets of observed samples (as two matrices) $\Xb_{c} \in \RR^{n_{c} \times p}$ and $\Xb_{d} \in \RR^{n_{d} \times p}$. $\Xb_{c}$ and $\Xb_{d}$ were identically and independently drawn from two normal distributions $N_p(\mu_c, \Sigma_c)$ and $N_p(\mu_d, \Sigma_d)$ respectively.
+Estimating differential GGMs includes two sets of observed samples, denoted as two matrices $\Xb_{c} \in \RR^{n_{c} \times p}$ and $\Xb_{d} \in \RR^{n_{d} \times p}$. $\Xb_{c}$ and $\Xb_{d}$ assume i.i.d drawn from two normal distributions $N_p(\mu_c, \Sigma_c)$ and $N_p(\mu_d, \Sigma_d)$ respectively.
 Here $\mu_c, \mu_d \in \RR^{p}$ describe the mean vectors and $\Sigma_c,\Sigma_d \in \RR^{p \times p}$ represent covariance matrices.
 The goal of differential GGMs is to estimate the structural change $\Delta$ defined by \cite{zhao2014direct} \footnote{For instance, on data samples from a controlled drug study, `c' may represent the `control' group and `d' may represent the `drug-treating' group.
 Using which of the two sample sets as `c' set (or `d' set) does not affect the computational cost and does not influence the statistical convergence rates.}.

-Here the precision matrices $\Omega_c := (\Sigma_c)^{-1}$ and $\Omega_d := (\Sigma_d)^{-1}$ are two precision matrices.
+Here $\Omega_c := (\Sigma_c)^{-1}$ and $\Omega_d := (\Sigma_d)^{-1}$ are two precision matrices.
 The sparsity pattern of the precision matrix of a GGM encodes the conditional dependency structure of the GGM.
-This means, $\Delta$ describes if the magnitude of conditional dependency of a pair of random variables changes between two conditions.
+This means, $\Delta$ describes how the magnitude of conditional dependency differs between two conditions.
 A sparse $\Delta$ means few of its entries are non-zero, indicating a differential network with few edges.

 A naive approach to estimate $\Delta$ will learn $\hat{\Omega}_{d}$ and $\hat{\Omega}_{c}$ from $\Xb_{d}$ and $\Xb_{c}$ independently and calculate $\hat{\Delta}$ using~\eref{def:diffNet}.
 However, in a high-dimensional setting, the strategy needs to assume both $\Omega_{d}$ and $\Omega_{c}$ are sparse (to achieve consistent estimation of each) and has been found to produce many spurious differences \cite{de2010differential}.
 The assumption of this two-step procedure is often not true.
 For instance, genetic networks contain hub nodes, therefore not entirely sparse \cite{ideker2012differential}.
 Recent literature in neuroscience has suggested that each subject's functional brain connection network may not be sparse, though differences across subjects may be sparse \cite{belilovsky2016testing}.

-\textbf{Multitask MLE based: JGLFused:}~One study "Joint Graphical Lasso" (JGL) \cite{danaher2013joint} used multi-task MLE formulation for joint learning of multiple sparse GGMs.
-JGL can estimate a differential network when using an additional sparsity penalty called the fused norm: